austinmartratt/League-of-Legends-Image-Classifiers/README.md

 # League-of-Legends-Image-Classifiers
-Use of openCV and tensorflow to create a retrained inceptionv3 model for real time image classifiers for league of legends champions
+Use of openCV and tensorflow to create a retrained inceptionv3 model for real time image classifiers for league of legends champions, items, in game graphics etc